sanathsajeevakumara/SGLiveTrafficImage/README.md

 ![Untitled drawio](https://user-images.githubusercontent.com/11756630/218929374-aafc54c8-16fe-4bac-989d-877ca3c9f33b.png)

 #### Note
-Image will not appiear when user clcik the marker in Google map for the 1st time. after some time it will appear again when clicking by the same marker in Google map - https://stackoverflow.com/questions/39551774/picasso-image-not-loading-in-custom-infowindow-why
+Image will not appiear when user click the marker in Google map for the 1st time. after some time it will appear again when clicking by the same marker in Google map - https://stackoverflow.com/questions/39551774/picasso-image-not-loading-in-custom-infowindow-why